-11. Economic Contribution of The Proposal
+9. Economic Contribution of The Proposal

 The proposal would create a considerable number of jobs within the construction industry.
 The national 'value-added per employee' for each sector has been used to estimate the full-time equivalent (FTE) employment for the proposal.
 This methodology accounts for both the direct and indirect jobs to be generated from the proposed development.
-However, it doesn't account for the induced or flow-on jobs generated from the proposed development, and for this reason is considered to be a conservative estimate of the economic impact. .
+In addition, it doesn't account for the induced or flow-on jobs generated from the proposed development, and for this reason is considered to be a conservative estimate of the economic impact.
+The methodology for this approach is outlined in Appendix 1...